MicrosoftDocs/powerapps-docs/powerapps-docs/user/edit-rows.md

  [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can edit multiple rows in model-driven apps and quickly update several columns of data in a single action.
+You can edit multiple rows in model-driven apps and quickly update several columns of data accross multiple rows in a single action.
 This is useful in scenarios when you need to update the same column in multiple rows such as change a website or phone number for multiple accounts records.

 When you edit multiple rows you can also select the form that that you want to edit.
 Columns such as timeline wall, quick view forms, reference panel, and etc. which you can edit indivdually aren't available when you're editing multple rows.